catseye/Eqthy/README.md

 This document is a sketch.
 It describes the language.
 It mentions some things a processor of the language might be expected to do.

-An Eqthy development consists of any number of axioms and theorems.
+An Eqthy document consists of any number of axioms and theorems.
 Each axiom is an equation.
 An equation equates two terms.
 Terms consist of constructors (also called function symbols) and variables.
 Variables begin with uppercase letters.
 Constructors begin with lowercase letters are followed by a list of zero or more subterms, enclosed in parentheses.